Chapter 6: Introduction to Class Templates in C++

 - Learning about STL storage class vector

-- Syntax of the class template declaration
+- Syntax of Class template declaration

 - Creating an instance of a class template

-- Learning about Function Objects
+- Learning about function objects

 Technical requirements